Q&A Advice & Support

 VeganTeen recommends burning off extra energy with at least some additional physical exercise in your life.
 If you become an athlete, check out this article or this one on vegan teen athletes by registered dieticians.

 Don’t be shy about reaching out to community members once you’ve invested serious time learning about something.
-For example, if you’re passionate about alternative energy, think about contacting local solar installers to see if they’ll provide you with real life opportunities to learn about it.
+For example, if you’re passionate about alternative energy, contact local solar installers.
+Maybe one will provide you with real life opportunities to learn about it.
 You may have to contact a lot of people to find an opportunity, but finding a good mentor can make all the difference.
 Some adults truly enjoy passing on what they know to interested young people.
 They will be happy to hear from you.